A Tradition of Service

 If this interests you the Brighton Fire Department will host an informational meeting for student firefighters interested in joining our live-in program for the 2017-2018 academic year.

-The informational session will be held at Brighton Fire Station One (3100 East Avenue, Rochester) in March 2017 on a to-be-schedule Saturday morning at 11am.
+The informational session will be held at Brighton Fire Station One (3100 East Avenue, Rochester) in March of each year on a to-be-scheduled Saturday morning.

 Applicants should contact Deputy Chief Scott Wihlen (Scott.Wihlen@BrightonFD.org) in advance for information on the program and program requirements.